LVS Long Call Strategy

 What is a long call on LVS?

 A long call on LVS is the long call strategy applied to LVS (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With LVS stock trading near $46.39, the strikes shown on this page are snapped to the nearest listed LVS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LVS stock at $46.39 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LVS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are LVS long call max profit and max loss calculated?